 Funding for Therapy and Counselling

-If you’ve been sexually abused by a doctor, you may qualify for financial help to see a therapist or counsellor.
+If you’ve been sexually abused by a registrant, you may qualify for financial help to see a therapist or counsellor.

 To qualify, you need to meet one of these criteria:

-4. The doctor is convicted under the Criminal Code of Canada of sexually assaulting you.
+- The registrant has been convicted under the Criminal Code of Canada of sexually assaulting you while you were their patient.

-5. A College Committee makes a statement following a hearing that you were sexually abused.
+- A CPSO Committee makes a statement in written reasons following a hearing that you were sexually abused by a registrant while you were their patient.

-6. There is evidence to support a reasonable belief that a doctor sexually abused you.
+- There is sufficient evidence to support a reasonable belief that a registrant sexually abused you while you were their patient.

 Application Process